wine-compholio/wine-staging/README.md

 * Avoid race-conditions in NtReadFile() operations with write watches.
 * Avoid race-conditions with write watches in WS2_async_accept.
 * Basic handling of write watches triggered while we're on the signal stack.
+* Do not access stack below ESP when restoring thread context.
 * Implement D3DXGetShaderOutputSemantics